RandomGuyJCI/RDGameplayPatches/README.md

 # RDGameplayPatches
-Adds several patches to Rhythm Doctor gameplay.
+A BepInEx plugin that adds several patches to Rhythm Doctor gameplay.

 ## Features